-These types of post motivate followers to believe in their own abilities and take meaningful action.
+These types of posts motivate followers to believe in their own abilities and take meaningful action.
 They’re designed to take people from the “I’m thinking about it” stage to “I’m going to do something”.
 This ‘something’ might be to start training with you, join a small group PT class, or sign up for weekly meal plans.

-What to post ⇒ Inspirational or motivational quotes are really popular in the fitness sector.
+What to post ⇒ Inspirational or funny quotes are really popular in the fitness sector.
 Although they can seem overused (especially on Instagram), they still resonate with audiences.
 Client success stories, case studies, or ‘before and after’ photos are also good examples of posts that can inspire your followers.

 #2 – Interact